chaitanya0319/devTinder-web/README.md

  Get the feed and add the feed in th store
 - build the user card on feed

+New Page - See all my connections
+- New Page - See all my Conenction REquests

 Body
     NavBar
     Route=/  => Feed